JensHejsel/KingDominoMiniProject/README.md

 Another problem is that the thresholds used, to figure out what tiles are where, are not precise enough, and therefore the program will sometimes recognise the wrong tiles.

 ## Introduction
-The program will take a random provided image, of a finished King Domino game boards, then using image processing it will try to give a score.
+The program will take a random provided image, of a finished King Domino game boards, then using image processing it will try to give a score (see used pictures in the "Cropped and Perspective corrected" folder).
 This will be done by finding the properties (groups) of the same types of tiles, and multiplying it by the number of crowns located in that property.
 The crowns are found by template matching, and the properties are found with thresholding and grouped with grassFire blob detection.